MainulDip/JavaEveryday/java-lang-basic-102.md

     abstract void draw();
 }
 ```
-> abstract class observations

-- An instance of an abstract class can not be created. (kotlin allows)
+- An instance of an abstract class can not be created directly. kotlin allows but differently by creating a object, like an object inheriting the abstract class.

 - Constructors are allowed.